 Banana trees grow best in a rich, well-drained soil.
 Salt is not tolerated.
 Banana trees prefer acidic soil.

-These trees need lots of water.
-However, you have to make sure they are not over-watered so you don't get root rot.
+These trees need lots of water, but you have to make sure they are not over-watered so you don't get root rot.
 The soil should be moist but not soggy at all times if possible.

 Banana trees should also be fertilized very well.
 Use a balanced fertilizer once a month.
 Per the California Rare Fruit Growers organization: "Spread the fertilizer evenly around the plant in a circle extending 4 to 8 feet from the trunk.